Frechmatz/cl-synthesizer/README.md

 #### VCO

-**cl-synthesizer-modules-linear-vco:make-module** name environment &key base-frequency f-max v-peak cv-max (duty-cycle 0.5)
+**cl-synthesizer-modules-vco:make-module** name environment &key base-frequency f-max v-peak cv-max (duty-cycle 0.5) (phase-offset 0.0)

-Creates a Voltage Controlled Oscillator module with linear characteristic.
+Creates a Voltage Controlled Oscillator module with 1V/Octave and linear frequency modulation inputs.
+The oscillator has through-zero support, as on negative frequencies the phase will move backwards (in clockwise direction).
 The function has the following arguments:

 *   name Name of the module.
 *   environment The synthesizer environment.
-*   :cv-max The frequency control voltage which represents the maximum frequency of the oscillator.
-*   :base-frequency The frequency emitted by the oscillator at a frequency control voltage of 0.
+*   :base-frequency The frequency emitted by the oscillator when all frequency control voltages are 0.
 *   :f-max The maximum frequency of the oscillator. f-max must be greater than 0.
+*   :cv-max The absolute value of the frequency control peak voltage of the :cv-lin input which represents the maximum frequency of the oscillator.
-*   :v-peak Absolute value of the maximal voltage (positive/negative) emitted by the oscillator.
+*   :v-peak Absolute value of the output peak voltage emitted by the oscillator.
 *   :duty-cycle The duty cycle of the square wave.
-0 >= duty-cycle <= 1.
+0 <= duty-cycle <= 1.
+*   :phase-offset A phase offset in radians.

 The module has the following inputs:

-*   :cv Frequency control voltage.
-For frequency calculation the absolute value of the control voltage is used.
-The control voltage is clipped at :cv-max.
+*   :cv-exp Exponential frequency control voltage.
+For a given base-frequency of 440Hz a control voltage of 1.0 results in a frequency of 880Hz and a control voltage of -1.0 results in a frequency of 220Hz.
+*   :cv-lin Bipolar linear frequency control voltage.
+Example: If the :f-max of the oscillator is 12000Hz and :cv-max is 5.0V then a :cv-lin of 2.5V results in a frequency of 6000Hz and a :cv-lin of -2.5V results in a frequency of -6000Hz.

+The frequency of the oscillator is calculated by adding the frequencies resulting from the :cv-lin and :cv-exp inputs.
+It is clipped according to the :f-max setting.
 The module has the following outputs:

 *   :sine A sine wave.
 *   :triangle A triangle wave.
 *   :saw A saw wave.
 *   :square A square wave.

+The module exposes the following states via the get-state function:

+*   :frequency The current frequency of the module.
+*   :linear-frequency The current linear frequency part of the module.
+*   :exponential-frequency The current exponential frequency part of the module.
+*   :phi The current phase in radians (0..2PI).

 **Example:**